truevisionai/designer/.github/CODE.md

 - Manage external libraries or tools effectively to prevent conflicts and ensure smooth updates and deployment.

 Following these guidelines helps create a robust, clear, and efficient codebase, simplifying both individual contributions and team collaborations.

+## Prioritization

+MoSCoW method
+The MosCow Method is a four-step process for prioritizing product requirements around their return on investment (ROI).
+It stands for “must haves,” “should haves,” “could haves,” and “will not haves.”

+Here’s a breakdown of the model:

+Must Have (M): These are the requirements needed for the project's success.
+Should Have (S): These are important requirements for the project but not necessary.
+Could Have (C ):  These requirements are “nice to have.”
+But don’t have as much impact as the others.
+Will Not Have (W): These requirements aren’t a priority for the project.